 Ekaterina Vorona – Russian Painter & Graphic Artist

 Ekaterina Vorona was born in 1975.
-Being passionate about painting and graphic, the artist graduated from the Graphic Arts Department of the State Pedagogical University in Moscow.
+Being passionate about painting and graphics, the artist graduated from the Graphic Arts Department of the State Pedagogical University in Moscow.
 It is interesting that Vorona was a student of Andronicus Petrovich Yakubyan, a famous keeper of the Italian painting traditions in Russian art.

 Today, Ekaterina Vorona is a prominent figure in Russian Contemporary Art.
-Her works are distinguished by peace of mind, harmony, joy, multicolored palette of nature, and other traits that go against the war.
-A single look at Vorona’s paintings are sufficient to understand how deep and atmospheric her works are.
+Her works are distinguished by the peace of mind, harmony, joy, multicolored palette of nature, and other traits that go against the war.
+A single look at Vorona’s paintings is sufficient to understand how deep and atmospheric her works are.
 The style is abundantly diverse, but what the viewer can explore with unarmed eyes is slightly transparent lines and light textures that make them immerse in the composition and eventually get lost in its depth.

 If you are not familiar with the work of Ekaterina Vorona, take some time to explore, at least, several of her amazing paintings to understand how talented and multifaceted this artist is.